plone/guillotina/docs/source/installation/configuration.md

 - `lock`:
   As safe as the `simple` mode with potential performance impact since every object is locked when a known write will be applied to it.
   While it is locked, no other writers can access the object.
+Significant performance impacts on contentious writes(writes to same object).
   Requires etcd installation.